grycap/cobeats/README.md

 ## Licence

-This project is licensed under the Apache LIcense - see the [LICENCE] (LICENCE) file for details.
+This project is licensed under the Apache LIcense - see the LICENCE file for details.